-Range & Habitat: The Small White Morning Glory occurs primarily in southern and western Illinois, where it is occasional.
-In the NE and northern 1/6 of Illinois, this plant is apparently absent (see Distribution Map).
+Range & Habitat: The native Small White Morning Glory occurs primarily in southern and western Illinois, where it is occasional.
+In the NE and extreme northern Illinois, this plant is apparently absent (see Distribution Map).
 Habitats include moist to mesic black soil prairies, thickets, gravelly bars of streams and banks of lakes, moist meadows near rivers or woodlands, abandoned fields, areas along roadsides and railroads, and miscellaneous waste areas.
 This plant favors disturbed habitats.

 Faunal Associations: Primarily long-tongued bees visit the flowers for nectar, including bumblebees and Little Carpenter bees, and such oligoleges as Melitoma taurea (Mallow Bee), Peponapis pruinosa pruinosa (Squash & Gourd Bee), and Cemolobus ipomoea (Morning Glory Bee).
 Some insects feed on the foliage of this plant, including the caterpillars of Emmelina monodictyla (Common Plume Moth) and several species of Tortoise Beetles.
 The seeds, as large as they are, are consumed by only a few upland gamebirds to a limited extent; this includes the Bobwhite and Ring-Necked Pheasant.
 Mammalian herbivores don't feed on this plant because the foliage is somewhat toxic and has a slightly rank smell.

 Photographic Location: Photographs were taken along a railroad in Savoy, Illinois.